DOCUMENTS D’ARTISTES : A MEANS TO DISCOVER REGIONAL ART SCENES

-The culmination of four years of writing, discussions, deliberation, and a search for partners, the documents d’artistes de La Réunion (ddaR) association will finally be able to launch its artist folio archive at the end of 2021: an accurate, up-to-date, critical documentary resource opening curious minds to Réunion’s contemporary art scene.
+The culmination of four years of writing, discussions, deliberation, and a search for partners, the documents d’artistes de La Réunion (ddaR) association has been able to launch its artist folio archive at the end of 2021: an accurate, up-to-date, critical documentary resource opening curious minds to Réunion’s contemporary art scene.

 While creating a registry lays at the heart of the project, ddaR also conveys news about artists, publicising their pursuits by way of meetups, and participating in the sector’s professionalisation, while supporting the development and providing for the needs of artists.

 Réunion’s art scene is rich and multiform. ddaR is a vehicle not only for discovering its key actors, but also for establishing connections among Réunion’s dynamic cultural structures.
 For metropolitan France, it opens a window on a complex art scene situated in the Indian Ocean.
 On the island and indeed beyond its shores, ddaR bolsters the influence and identity of this committed, lively, and ever-changing art scene.

 The ddaR project was prefigured between 2017 and 2019 by the Cheminement(s) association.
 An initial curatorial selection in 2019 was reviewed by a selection committee in early 2020 to produce a list of the inaugural artists with whom ddaR has entered into collaboration for its launch: